-The Lake Chad Basin Commission (LCBC) was established on 22nd of May 1964 by the four countries that border Lake Chad: Cameroon, Niger, Nigeria and Chad.
-The Republic of Central Africa joined the organization in 1996, Libya was admitted in 2008.
-Observer status is held by Sudan admitted, Egypt, the Republic of Congo and the Democratic Republic of Congo.
-N’Djaména, Capital of Chad hosts the Headquarters of the Commission.
-The mandate of the Commission is to sustainably and equitably manage the Lake Chad and other shared water resources of the Lake Chad Basin, to preserve the ecosystems of the Lake Chad Conventional Basin, to promote regional integration, peace and security across the Basin.
-The LCBC is a basin organization, member of both the African Network of Basin Organizations (ANBO) and the International Network of Basin Organizations (INBO).
-The Commission if funded by contributions of Member State, but there is reflection for an autonomous financing of the Organization.
+The Lake Chad Basin Commission (LCBC) was established on 22 May 1964 by the four countries bordering Lake Chad: Cameroon, Niger, Nigeria, and Chad.
+The Central African Republic joined the organization in 1996 and Libya was admitted in 2008.
+Egypt, the Republic of Congo and the Democratic Republic of Congo are observer members.
+The headquarters of the Commission is located is in N’Djamena, Chad.
+The mandates of the Commission include: the management of the Lake Chad and its shared water resources, preservation of the ecosystems and promotion of regional integration, peace, security, and development in the Lake Chad Region.
+LCBC is a basin organization, member of both the African Network of Basin Organizations (ANBO) and the International Network of Basin Organizations (INBO).
+The Commission if funded by contributions of member states, but there is an ongoing consideration for an autonomous funding of the Organization.

 Vision of LCBC

-VISION: The Lake Chad Region would like to see by the year 2025,
+The Lake Chad Region would like to see by the year 2025: